 The above explanation is ambiguous about the case where the only macro parameter is a variable arguments parameter, as it is meaningless to try to distinguish whether no argument at all is an empty argument or a missing argument.
-CPP retains the comma when conforming to a specific C standard.
-Otherwise the comma is dropped as an extension to the standard.
+In this case the C99 standard is clear that the comma must remain, however the existing GCC extension used to swallow the comma.
+So CPP retains the comma when conforming to a specific C standard, and drops it otherwise.

 __VA_ARGS__ can appear is in the replacement list of a variadic macro.
 It may not be used as a macro name, macro argument name, or within a different type of macro.
 It may also be forbidden in open text; the standard is ambiguous.
 We recommend you avoid using it except for its defined purpose.

-Variadic macros became a standard part of the C language with C99.
-GNU CPP previously supported them with a named variable argument (‘args…’, not ‘…’ and
+Variadic macros are a new feature in C99.
+GNU CPP has supported them for a long time, but only with a named variable argument (‘

 © Free Software Foundation